-St. George’s University, Grenada is funding sixty full tuition scholarships which cover both graduate and undergraduate degree programs in Grenada, West Indies.
-Applicants from commonwealth countries are eligible for applying these scholarships.
+St. George‡s University, Grenada is funding sixty full tuition grants which cover both graduate and undergraduate degree programs in Grenada, West Indies.
+Applicants from commonwealth countries are eligible for applying these endowments.

 The main objective of the university is to provide high quality, comprehensive educational and training opportunities that are compatible to changing needs of the students.

 St. George‡s University is a private international university in Grenada, West Indies, offering degrees in medicine, veterinary medicine, public health, the health sciences, nursing, arts and sciences, and business.

 If English is not the principal language, the applicant must have achieved a minimum score of 600 (paper-based), 250 (computer-based), or 100 (internet-based) on the Test of English as a Foreign Language (TOEFL), or a 7.0 overall score on the International English Language Testing System (IELTS).
 (University TOEFL code: 2864).

 Course Level: The scholarship covers both graduate and undergraduate degree programs.

 Study Subject: Scholarship is awarded within the School of Medicine; Veterinary Medicine; Art and Science; and Graduate Studies.